mattstibbs/CertificateCheck/README.md

 ## Requirements

-Written in Python 3 and expects the following standard python modules
+Written in Python 3 and expects the following standard python modules :
  * os, csv, datetime, socket

 Due to issues with the standard OpenSSL libraries,  requires the use of pyOpenSSL installed with pip3 (to resolve dependancies and issues with local SSL implementations)

 Recommended :
-   *  Pip version 8.0.3 or above
+ * PIP version 8.0.3 or above
  * pyOpenSSL-0.15.1 or above

-To install PIP
+To install / upgrade PIP :
  * sudo easy_install install pip
-  -or-
  * sudo easy_install update pip

-To install pyOpenSSL
+To install pyOpenSSL:
  * pip install pyOpenSSL